Four Practical ways to Love the Unlovable Without Enabling Sin-

 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong- 2nd Corinthians 12:11 NIV

-Daniel chapter three opens with a exhibition of unbridled narcissism.
+Daniel chapter three opens with what can only be described as an exhibition of unbridled narcissism.
 After hearing how awesome he was (Daniel 2:37-38).
-King Nebuchadnezzar decided to declare himself a god and have a massive statue created in his image (Romans 1:25).
-When his project was complete he threw a dedication party and commanded all the leaders in Babylon attend.
+King Nebuchadnezzar decided to declare himself a god and have a massive statue created in his own image (Romans 1:25).
+When his little vanity project was complete he threw a dedication party and commanded all the leaders in Babylon to attend.
 (Daniel 3:1-3).
 The attendees were instructed to bow down and worship the statue anytime the music played.

 In classic Nebuchadnezzar fashion he informed the crowd that if anyone, for any reason, failed to worship the monument to his own awesomeness he would have them thrown into a blazing hot furnace (Daniel 3:4-6).
 Posthaste.
 Three Jews, Shadrach, Meshach and Abednego stubbornly refused to get on board.
 It didn’t take long for one of the court sycophants to take notice and rat them out to the king.